Kozova1/Parsec-Integration-With-RetroPie/README.md

   3. cd Parsec-Integration-With-RetroPie
   4. sudo bash setup.sh
   5. Follow the instructions on screen and when prompted enter your server id.
+  6. After the script finishes it's work run the following command: parsec

-  Contact me if you have any concerns / problems
+  Contact me if you have any concerns / problems /Issues
   ------------------------------------------------------
   Discord: Kozova1 #1926